 The general distress began to diminish in August.
-The Commissioner, who visited the District during that month, returned the price of rice in different places to be as follows :-At Kushtiá, from Rs.
+The Commissioner, who visited the District during that month, returned from Rs.
 3-14 to Rs.
 4 per maund; at Chuádángá, Rs.
 4-5 a maund; and at Krishnagar, from Rs.
 4-12 to Rs.
 5 per maund.
 The aus or early rice crop, which is extensively grown in Nadiyá, found its way into the market at the end of this month, and in parts which had escaped inundation the turn-out was usually good.
 Prices fell rapidly, and a few relief centres in the interior of the District were closed as being no longer required.
 In the beginning of September the Collector and Committee took measures towards gradually contracting the relief operations.
 All able-bodied labourers were drafted off to the relief works; and with regard to the rest the daily relief was gradually reduced, so as to offer no temptation to those who could support themselves.
 The number of applicants rapidly fell off, and in October only three or four relief centres remained open in the part of the District which had suffered most.